Featured Items

 Background: This tunic just came out of collection in which it has resided for 43

-consultant (as well as producer).
-Mr.
+film consultant (as well as producer).

-has authored militaria reference books since the 1960’s.
+uniforms and has authored militaria reference books since the 1960’s.
 This same tunic is also featured in the

 Michael Beaver series of books “Uniforms of the Waffen-SS, Volume I” on pages